How Sync Works

 caught up.
 This info is persisted in

-can be delayed if ClientActor has a lot of messages in its actix queue.
+can be delayed if ClientActor has a lot of messages in its actor queue.

 if there are any shard states that should be downloaded.
 If so, it